 Budgie Parakeet Pre-Adoption Questionnaire

-If you are interested in adopting one (or more) of our budgie parakeets when they become available, please fill out the following questionnaire.
-Don’t worry about answering all of the questions “correctly” because I am more than happy to discuss any of them with you; view this as a conversation starter so that together, we can ensure that your feathered friend enjoys a long, healthy life with you and your family.
+If you are interested in adopting one (or more) of our budgie parakeets, please fill out the following questionnaire.
+Don’t worry about answering all of the questions “correctly” because I’d be very happy to discuss any questions you may have.
+View this as a conversation starter so that together, we can ensure that your feathered friend enjoys a long, healthy life with you and your family.

 Adoption Procedure For BABY Budgie Parakeets: